rexbarq/hashpin/hashpin-whitepaper.md

 `pinHash` function for pinning (registering) any hash.
-Because the hashes need to be for anything at all, there needs to be no provision for what the hash represents and the only thing that matters is to preserve the time the hash was pinned \[3\] and the wallet address that pinned it.
+Because the hashes need to be for anything at all, there needs to be no provision for what the hash represents and the only thing that matters is to preserve the time the hash was pinned[7] and the wallet address that pinned it.

 The `pinHash` function would look something like the